fluree/docs.flur.ee/src/content/docs/infrastructure/network_infrastructure.md

 ## Network Infrastructure

-This section is background on the infrastructure of each network in FlureeDB.
-This section isn't necessary for using FlureeDB, but will give you a deeper understanding of the how transactors and query engines work in FlureeDB, as well as how networks achieve consensus.
+This section is background on the infrastructure of each network in Fluree.
+This section isn't necessary for using Fluree, but will give you a deeper understanding of the how transactors and query engines work in Fluree, as well as how networks achieve consensus.

-To jump right in working with FlureeDB, you can go to the [Creating a Schema](/docs/basic-schema) section.
+To jump right in working with Fluree, you can go to the [Creating a Schema](/docs/basic-schema) section.

 ### Overview

-When running FlureeDB, you are typically running a single 'network' and you have a transactor group configured to operate that network.
+When running Fluree, you are typically running a single 'network' and you have a transactor group configured to operate that network.
 Each network can have millions of databases, and you can think of a network like a top-level domain name, i.e. .com, .net, .org. it is the most coarse type of segmentation available in Fluree.

 ### Benefits of Different Server Types